 In order to qualify for most customer success manager positions, you'll need to have a bachelor's degree.
 According to Zippia, 77.5 percent of customer success managers have a bachelor's degree, 12.3 percent have a master's degree, and only 6.9 percent have an associate degree [3].
 Top majors include business, marketing, communication, and political science.

 In order to become a customer success manager, you'll need to gain relevant work experience that prepares you for the job.
 In fact, according to Zippia, most employers ask that job applicants have between 4 and 6 years of work experience in a field related to the position, such as sales or marketing [3].
-Some jobs you might consider pursuing in order to gain relevant work experience include customer service representative, sales associate, project manager, and account manager [4].
+Some jobs you might consider pursuing in order to gain relevant work experience include customer service representative or sales associate [3].

 The most effective managers have the ability to employ certain technical and people skills every day.
 Some of the skills you can expect to use as a customer success manager include: